albertkjoller/QuotesNMovies/index.md

 <h3> Are there systematic biases in the legacy? </h3>

 As it turns out, the majority of quotes about the regarded movies comes from speakers identifying themselves as male persons.
+In fact there are <font size="+2"> <b> 82.3% </b> male speakers </font>.
 {% include gender_pieChart.html %}

 In addition quotes about movies given by men have a convincingly more negative phrasing than the ones given by females or other non-binary genders.
-Thus, quotes from men seem to be more critizising towards movies.
+Thus, <font size="+2"> quotes given by <b> men </b> </font> seem to be <font size="+2"> <b> more critisizing </b> </font> towards movies.
 {% include gender_Sentiment.html %}

-But is this tendency also seen throughout the IMDb ratings.
+But is this tendency also seen throughout the IMDb ratings?
 As you know, there was no relation between IMDb scores and the sentiment scores obtained from quotes in the media.
-As you see, all average ratings of the considered movies given by female reviewers are consequently higher than the ratings given by men:
+As you see, all average ratings of the considered movies given by <font size="+2"> <b> female </b> reviewers </font> are consequently yielding <font size="+2"> <b> higher ratings </b> </font> than the ratings given by men:
 {% include gender_rating.html %}

 In addition it is observed that most of the votes on the IMDb ratings comes people within the age groups from 18-30 years and 30-45 years.
 Especially people under the age of 18 years are underrepresented.
-When considering the scope that most movies have it seems rather unlikely that this trend should reflect the real-world scenario and it therefore seems obvious that the IMDb ratings are biased from mid-aging age groups.
+When considering the target group that most movies have it seems rather unlikely that this trend should reflect the real-world scenario and it therefore seems obvious that the IMDb ratings are biased from mid-aging age groups.
 {% include rq4_agegroups.html %}

  ###Short comment to bias in the data - short (sub)conclusion.